Teaching argument in the high school classroom is pretty much a ‘must,’ right?

 I want them to recognize that it’s OK to change your mind when the logic and evidence warrant it!

-Specifically, for our students, debate shouldn’t just be about challenging others, it’s about challenging themselves, and questioning their own perspective as they hold it up against alternative, opposing, and nuanced views.
+Specifically, for our students, the debate shouldn’t just be about challenging others, it’s about challenging themselves, and questioning their own perspective as they hold it up against alternative, opposing, and nuanced views.

 Now...let a Higher power take the wheel here, because all of the above involves their willingness to be vulnerable while also accepting that they are not ‘always right’...